GooseyHonker/RecursiveSimplicity/README.md

 # **Release of Any and All Liability Disclaimer**

 This **Release of Any and All Liability Disclaimer** (“Disclaimer”) applies to the book **Recursive Simplicity: End the Nightmare** by Charles D. Miller V, who is a layperson.
 Charles D. Miller V is me.
 I am not an expert.
 Please read this Disclaimer carefully.
-By reading this book, you acknowledge and agree to the terms set forth below.
+By reading this media, you acknowledge and agree to the terms set forth below.

 1. Purpose